josehoras/Extended-Kalman-Filter/README.md

-# Extended Kalman Filter Project Starter Code
+# Extended Kalman Filter
 Self-Driving Car Engineer Nanodegree Program

-In this project you will utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower than the tolerance outlined in the project rubric.
+In this project I use a Kalman Filter to estimate the state of a moving object of interest with noisy lidar and redar measurements.
+To measure the accuracy of the positions and velocity predicted by the Kalman Filter, RMSE values between predictions and the ground truth included in the data is displayed.
+Final RMSE values are lower than the tolerance outlined in the [project rubric](https://review.udacity.com/#!/rubrics/748/view).

+## Installation and Build

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).

-This repository includes two files that can be used to set up and install [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
+Once you clone this repo, it includes two files that can be used to set up and install [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
 For windows you can use either Docker, VMware, or even [Windows 10 Bash on Ubuntu](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) to install uWebSocketIO.
-Please see the uWebSocketIO Starter Guide page in the classroom within the EKF Project lesson for the required version and installation scripts.

 Once the install for uWebSocketIO is complete, the main program can be built and run by doing the following from the project top directory.

-1. mkdir build
-2. cd build
-3. cmake ..
-4. make
-5. ./ExtendedKF

-Tips for setting up your environment can be found in the classroom lesson for this project.

-Note that the programs that need to be written to accomplish the project are src/FusionEKF.cpp, src/FusionEKF.h, kalman_filter.cpp, kalman_filter.h, tools.cpp, and tools.h

-The program main.cpp has already been filled out, but feel free to modify it.

-Here is the main protocol that main.cpp uses for uWebSocketIO in communicating with the simulator.

-**INPUT**: values provided by the simulator to the c++ program

-["sensor_measurement"] => the measurement that the simulator observed (either lidar or radar)

-**OUTPUT**: values provided by the c++ program to the simulator

-["estimate_x"] <= kalman filter estimated position x

-["estimate_y"] <= kalman filter estimated position y

-["rmse_x"]

-["rmse_y"]

-["rmse_vx"]

-["rmse_vy"]

----
+- Make a build directory: `mkdir build && cd build`
+- Compile: `cmake .. && make`
+   * On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
+- Run it: `./ExtendedKF `

+Refer to the Udacity project repository for more detail intalation instructions.

 ## Other Important Dependencies